radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 All new security and privacy requirements in RADIUS MUST be provided by a secure transport layer such as TLS or IPSec.
 We note that simply using IPsec is not always enough, as the use (or not) of IPsec is unknown to the RADIUS application.
 For example, when the IPsec connection is down, the RADIUS application sees 100% packet loss for no reason which can be determined.
 In contrast, a failed TLS connection may return a "connection refused" error to the application, or any one of many TLS errors indicating which exact part of the TLS conversion failed during negotiation.

 The restriction forbidding new cryptographic work in RADIUS does not apply to the data being transported in RADIUS attributes.
 For example, a new authentication protocol could use new cryptographic methods, and would be permitted to be transported in RADIUS.
-In that case, RADIUS serves as a transport layer for the authentication method, which is treated as opaque data for the purposes of Access-Request, Access-Challenge, etc.  There would be no need for RADIUS to define any new cryptographic methods in order to transport thos data.
-Either the authentication method itself is secured (as with EAP-TLS), or the authentication data can be obfsucated (as with User-Password), or the entire RADIUS exchange can be secured via TLS or IPSec transport.
+In that case, RADIUS serves as a transport layer for the authentication method, which is treated as opaque data for the purposes of Access-Request, Access-Challenge, etc.  There would be no need for RADIUS to define any new cryptographic methods in order to transport this data.
+Either the authentication method itself is secured (as with EAP-TLS), or the authentication data can be obfuscated (as with User-Password), or the entire RADIUS exchange can be secured via TLS or IPSec transport.

 Similarly, new specifications MAY define new attributes which use the obfuscation methods for User-Password as defined in {{RFC2865}} Section 5.2, or for Tunnel-Password as defined in {{RFC2868}} Section 3.5.
 However, due to the issues noted above with the obfuscation method used for Tunnel-Password, that obfuscation method MUST only used for attributes which are sent Access-Request packets.
 If the attribute needs to be send in another type of packet, then the protocol design is likely wrong, and needs to be revisited.
 It is again a difficult choice to forbid the use of the Tunnel-Password obfuscation method, but we believe that doing so is preferable to allowing "secret" data to be obfuscated with only 15 bits of entropy.